-At the same time, one of the biggest challenges that the project staff and partners foresee is sustainability: implementing partners (IPs) currently Within six months, the project made important strides with over 26 million condoms delivered to 14,000 hot spots throughout the country, representing a 50 percent increase in condom distribution in Uganda over a six-month period.
+At the same time, one of the biggest challenges that the project staff and partners foresee is sustainability: implementing partners (IPs) currently support the monthly dispensing fee that goes to each pharmacy as well as funding a call center and other support, and plans for the government to take on this financing role have not yet been finalized.

+Within six months, the project made important strides with over 26 million condoms delivered to 14,000 hot spots throughout the country, representing a 50 percent increase in condom distribution in Uganda over a six-month period.